kubevirt/kubevirt/docs/cluster-configuration.md

 Below are the cluster configuration details.
 Currently, only "Node Placement" configuration is supported.

 ### Node Placement
+Kubernetes lets the cluster admin influence node placement in several ways, see https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/ for a general overview.

+The HyperConverged Cluster's CR is the single entry point to let the cluster admin influence the placement of all the pods directly and indirectly managed by the HyperConverged Cluster Operator.

 The `nodePlacement` object is an optional field in the HyperConverged Cluster's CR, under `spec.infra` and `spec.workloads` fields.